ARMmbed/mbed-client/README.md

 ### Register

-When registering, the client performs the **Register** operation and provides the properties that the LWM2M Server requires to contact the client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the client and LWM2M Server, and information on the Objects the client supports and existing Object Instances in the client.
+When registering, the client performs the **Register** operation and provides the properties that the mbed Device Server requires to contact the client (for example End Point Name); maintains the registration and session (for example Lifetime, Queue Mode) between the client and mbed Device Server, and information on the Objects the client supports and existing Object Instances in the client.

 This API enables the client registration functionality.